rafa-ce/M101P/Week 4 - Performance/Homework 4.3.md

 }
 ```

-The page that displays blog posts by tag (http://localhost:8082/tag/whatever)
+The page that displays a blog entry by permalink (http://localhost:8082/post/permalink)
 ```
 > db.posts.createIndex( { permalink : 1 } )
 {